Wood species

 Pink, purple, olive or grey iridescence make plum wood remarkable

 Fruit trees are hard for us to see as a source of wood.
 We see them primarily as a source for jams, marmalades, juices and compotes.
-And with plum, I'm sure the first thought goes to jam.
-But fruit trees have a productive lifespan of 15-30 years, after which the amount of fruit decreases from year to year and the branches begin to wither.
-In orchards, trees that are beginning to wither are cut down and replaced with young trees capable of bearing rich fruit.
+And when we think of plum, I'm sure our first thought goes to linseed.
+But fruit trees have a productive lifespan of 15-30 years, after which the amount of fruit decreases from year to year and the branches begin to dry out.
+In orchards, trees that are beginning to dry out are cut down and replaced with young trees capable of bearing rich fruit.

-The other day I saw a plum wood bowl and was impressed by the multitude of colours.
+The other day I saw a plum wood bowl and was impressed by the multitude of colors.
 In the abundance of shades I could distinguish pink, purple, bright red, green.
-The unique colours make plum wood very popular with connoisseurs.
-However, being in small quantity it cannot be used on an industrial scale and is therefore less known.
-This is a good time to learn more about it.
+The unique colors make plum wood highly appreciated by connoisseurs.
+Being in small quantities, however, it cannot be used on an industrial scale and is therefore less well known.
+Now is a good time to find out more about it.

 plum wood